didier47/websocket_carlos/README.md

 # Websocket

 Backend project implementing a single table on a MySQL database and a websocket observing every CURD model operation.
-(CERTIFICADO)
+(DEV)

 ## Getting Started